 Input values for parameters to determine the values of single selection or multiple selection lists must be manually entered.
 This is because LISTSERV Maestro is not connected directly with the database and therefore does not know what values exist in the data tables.

-Figure 17-2 The Target Group Definition Wizard - Parameters for a Database Accessed by LISTSERV
+Figure 18-2 The Target Group Definition Wizard - Parameters for a Database or LDAP Directory Accessed by LISTSERV